Sunny210405/MovieRec/README.md

 ## 📄 License

 This project is currently unlicensed.
-To permit reuse of your code, consider adding a [LICENSE file](https://choosealicense.com/).

 ---

 ## 🎓 Learning Resources